skarrmann/horizon/README.md

 For the plugin to generate these plate boards, the PCB and its footprints use the following layer convention:

-* `F.Adhes` designates top plate holes and edge cuts.
+* `F.Adhesive` designates top plate holes and edge cuts.
-* `B.Adhes` designates bottom plate holes and edge cuts.
+* `B.Adhesive` designates bottom plate holes and edge cuts.

 When the board producer runs, these layers are used as follows: